 It was hard to break this one down to categories, because chances are if the artwork shows emphasis well, it usually used more than one element or principle to do so.
-So, I have put the elements and principles of art that the artist used to show emphasis in parenthesis next to the artwork.
+So, I have put the elements and principles of art that the artist used to show emphasis in art in parenthesis next to the artwork.

 - Grant Wood, Parson Weems’ Fable, 1939 (Line, Shape)